Svish/cypress-helper-getcy/README.md

 ### Why not just `cy.get('[data-cy=submit]')`?

-Well, I like clean tests, and found both the test code and the test log to be rather ugly and harder to read when doing that.
+Well, I like clean tests, and I found both the test code and logs to be rather ugly and harder to read when doing that.
 So I wanted something cleaner, and made this, which cleans up both the code and the log. 👍

 ## Setup